OpenLocalizationTestOrg/AX-Docs-Sandbox.da-dk/financials/project-management/project-purchase-orders.md

 </tbody>
 </table>

+> [!NOTE]
-**Note:** When you update the vendor invoice or packing slip, you're prompted to update the packing slip on the item requirement.
+> When you update the vendor invoice or packing slip, you're prompted to update the packing slip on the item requirement.